illiniLaundry/illiniLaundry-iOS/README.md

 1. Add fetching for single dorms
 2. Optimize GenericDormViewController once fetching single dorm is supported
-3. Increase spacing for collectionview cells in AllDormsViewController
-4. Optimize shadow calculations for collectionview cells in AllDormsViewController
-5. Writeup git tutorial for people who want to contribute
+3. Writeup git tutorial for people who want to contribute
-6. Change all fonts to reflect the android version of the app
-7. Decrese perceived elevation distance for collectionview cells in AllDormsViewController
-8. Update UI in MyDormsViewController
-9. Set Statusbar theme to light for LaundryMachineViewController
-10. Comment and refactor code more thoroughly
+4. Comment and refactor code more thoroughly

 ## Pages